jameslawler/notes/docs/portuguese/verbs/irregular/fazer.md

 ## Writing Prompts

-1. O que você gosta de fazer com seus amigos?
+1. O que gosta de fazer com seus amigos?
 What do you like to do with your friends?
-2. O que você criou com as mãos?
+2. O que criou manualmente?
 What have you created with your hands?
 3. Descreva o clima no verão.
 Describe the weather in summer.